attestantio/dirk/docs/configuration.md

   # listen-address is the interface and port on which Dirk will listen for requests; change `127.0.0.1`
   # to `0.0.0.0` to listen on all network interfaces.
   listen-address: 127.0.0.1:13141
-  # storage-path is the path where information created by the slashing protection system is stored.
-  storage-path: /home/me/dirk/protection
 certificates:
   # server-cert is the majordomo URL to the server's certificate.
   server-cert: file:///home/me/dirk/security/certificates/myserver.example.com.crt